smartbre/110920-pt-phase-2-project/README.md

 # King County Home Price Analysis

-This repository offers an analysis of factors that influence housing prices in King County, WA
+This repository offers an analysis of factors that influence housing prices in King County, WA.

 ## This Repository